rasmusbrandt/FastConvergentCoordinatedPrecoding.jl/README.md

 # FastConvergentCoordinatedPrecoding.jl

 **FastConvergentCoordinatedPrecoding.jl** is the simulation environment for
 > [R. Brandt][rabr5411] and [M. Bengtsson][matben], "[Fast-Convergent Distributed Coordinated Precoding for TDD Multicell MIMO Systems](http://kth.diva-portal.org/smash/get/diva2:861877/FULLTEXT01.pdf)", _IEEE Int.
 Workshop Computational Advances in Multi-Sensor Adaptive Process.
-(CAMSAP'15)_, 2015.
-To appear.
+(CAMSAP'15)_, 2015, pp. 457-460.

 It provides all the simulation code and scripts required to reproduce the figures from the paper.